FardinAhmed3/FardinAhmed3/README.md

 # Hello, I'm Fardin 👋

-I'm a junior in college, majoring in Computer Science, with a passion for developing innovative software solutions.
+I'm a senior in college, majoring in Computer Science, with a passion for developing innovative software solutions.
 My academic journey has equipped me with a solid foundation in computer science principles, and I'm keen on applying this knowledge in practical, real-world scenarios.

 ## 🌱 I’m currently learning